Zeeeepa/xyops/docs/api.md

 Notes:

 - Files are stored under a user-specific path and automatically expire per server configuration (see [file_expiration](config.md#file_expiration)).
+- All file paths will contain a unique cryptographic hash, rendering the URLs undiscoverable.
+- This API is used by the graphing library to provide links to chart snapshot images.
-- Field names are arbitrary; all files in the request are processed.
+- HTTP POST field names are arbitrary; all files in the request are processed.

 In addition to the [Standard Response Format](#standard-response-format), this will include a `urls` array of absolute URLs for the uploaded files.